FRENSIE/FRENSIE/README.md

 12. configure with `./root.sh`
 13. launch the build of ROOT with `make -j n`, where n is the number of threads desired
 14. install ROOT with `make install`
-15. add the following line to the .bashrc file: `export PATH=/path/to/install/root/bin:$PATH`
+15. set the environment variable for the `/path/to/install/package` by adding this line to the .bashrc file: `export PATH=/path/to/install/root/bin:$PATH`
-16. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=/path/to/install/root/lib:$LD_LIBRARY_PATH`
+16. set the environment variable for the library path by adding this line to the .bashrc file: `export LD_LIBRARY_PATH=/path/to/install/root/lib:$LD_LIBRARY_PATH`
+17. make sure this variable is set by running `exec bash`

 ## Building FRENSIE
 At this point all of the dependent software libraries should have been built.
 If any errors were encountered do not try to proceed to building FRENSIE.
 If no errors were encountered, follow the instructions below.